With Dual Diagnosis Treatment

 Call (855) 615-0033 for 24/7 help with dual diagnosis treatment.

 Van Buren Community Mental Health Authority Clinical Services For Persons With Dd is a mental health treatment center in Bangor, MI, located at 52101 34th Avenue, 49013 zip code area.
 Van Buren Community Mental Health Authority Clinical Services For Persons With Dd provides outpatient treatment.
-Van Buren Community Mental Health Authority Clinical Services For Persons With Dd offers couples/family therapy, dialectical behavior therapy and individual psychotherapy to young adults, seniors 65 or older and adults.
+Van Buren Community Mental Health Authority Clinical Services For Persons With Dd offers cognitive behavioral therapy, couples/family therapy and individual psychotherapy to adults, young adults and seniors 65 or older.
 Van Buren Community Mental Health Authority Clinical Services For Persons With Dd also supports people with trauma.
-Additional services at Van Buren Community Mental Health Authority Clinical Services For Persons With Dd consist of education services, case management and housing services.
+Additional services at Van Buren Community Mental Health Authority Clinical Services For Persons With Dd consist of housing services, case management and supported housing.

 Learn MoreLakeside Academy is a mental health facility in Kalamazoo, MI, located at 3921 Oakland Drive, 49008 zip code area.
-Lakeside Academy provides telemedicine/telehealth and residential treatment.
-Lakeside Academy provides couples/family therapy, dialectical behavior therapy and trauma therapy to children / adolescents.
+Lakeside Academy provides residential treatment and telemedicine/telehealth.
+Lakeside Academy provides dialectical behavior therapy, individual psychotherapy and trauma therapy to children / adolescents.
 Lakeside Academy also supports people with trauma and people with PTSD.
-Additional services offered by Lakeside Academy consist of psychosocial rehabilitation services, diet and exercise counseling and case management.
+Additional services offered by Lakeside Academy consist of psychosocial rehabilitation services, diet and exercise counseling and suicide prevention services.

 Learn MoreCall (855) 615-0033 for 24/7 help with dual diagnosis treatment.